EthWorks/ethereum.rb/PREREQUISITES.md

  * `/Users/You/AppData/Roaming/Parity/Ethereum` on Windows
  * `/Users/you/Library/Application Support/io.parity.ethereum` on MacOS
  * `/home/you/.local/share/parity` on Linux/Unix
- * `/home/you/.parity on Linux and MacOS for Parity versions older then 1.5.0
+ * `/home/you/.parity` on Linux and MacOS for Parity versions older then 1.5.0

 Warnning: Running a parity node with unlock wallet is a considerable security risk and should be avoided on production servers.
 Especially avoid running node with unlocked wallet and enabled json rpc server in http mode.

-To run operations modifiying blockchain you will need test ether, you can get it [here](http://faucet.ropsten.be:3001/).
+To send transaction on a testnet blockchain you will need test ether, you can get it [here](http://faucet.ropsten.be:3001/).